Fall Course Information

 Are there other ways to earn credit or does Cornell offer placement exams?

 Yes.
 During Orientation in August, optional Cornell Advanced Standing Exams (CASE) are offered in areas such as math, physics, chemistry, and computer science.
 Your performance on these exams may result in advanced placement credit if you demonstrate proficiency in the subject area.
-These exams occur before you meet with your faculty advisor and before the start of the Add/Drop period and the first day of classes.
+These exams occur before the start of the Add/Drop period and the first day of classes.